ipc-sim/IPC/README.md

 ## Run

 Please see our [quick start guide](https://github.com/ipc-sim/IPC/wiki) for a `hello world` example with various settings.
 The output of each script will be saved into a separate folder in `output/`.

+### Offline Mode

+It is possible to run IPC with and without the viewer.
+By default, the `batch.py` script runs IPC with the viewer.
+If you provide the argument `--offline` to `batch.py` then it will run IPC in offline mode (i.e. without the viewer).

+If you are running the `IPC_bin` executable directly then the first argument controls the mode.
+Mode `10` runs IPC with the viewer and is the default in the `batch.py`.
+Mode `100` runs IPC in offline mode (without the viewer).
+See `IPC_bin --help` for more detail.

 ### HPC